 5.1.
 Long Distance Calling Cards

-University calling cards may be issued upon request, to Computing and Communications, and with the approval of the Unit Head.
+University calling cards may be issued upon request, to Information Technology Services, and with the approval of the Unit Head.

 5.2.
 Personal Long Distance Calls

 Personal long distance calls, including facsimile transmissions, are not to be billed to University telephone lines.